Auditory and Specialty Programs

 Beckman Oral Motor ©: This program uses a specific pattern of stretches and exercises in order to strengthen and improve the coordination of the muscles of the jaw, lips, cheeks, and tongue.
 This program may be beneficial for individuals who have difficulty with drooling, managing food or fluids in their mouth when eating/drinking , or who have difficulty producing speech sounds.
 This is an in-clinic strategy provided by a trained therapist.

-Please contact our staff if you have additional questions on our specialty programs.
+Please contact our staff if you have additional questions about our specialty programs.